Sarat Chandra Chattopadhyay: Personal life

-Sarat Chandra's father was Matilal Chattopadhyay and mother Bhubanmohini Devi.
 Subhash.
 C. Sarker writes: "His father was an utterly restless person—more of a dreamer than a realist ...
-By contrast Sarat Chandar's mother, Bhubanmohini Devi, was a hardworking lady who braved all the adversities of life with a calm patience."
+By contrast Sarat Chandar's [sic] mother, Bhubanmohini Devi, was a hardworking lady who braved all the adversities of life with a calm patience."
 Sarkar also writes "The mother (Bhubanmohini) had an unmistakable impact on the mental make-up of the son (Sarat) as could be seen from the dominance of the female characters in his literary creations.
 Practically all the leading ladies in Sarat Chandra's stories are self-sacrificing in one way or the other."

-Sarat Chandra was the second of seven siblings, five of whom lived to adulthood.
+Sarat Chandra was the second of seven siblings, five of them lived to adulthood.
 The oldest was sister Anila Devi, who lived with her husband in Gobindapur village of Howrah district.
 Next to him was Prabhas Chandra.
-He joined the Ramakrishna Mission and was given the monkhood name Swami Vedananda.
+He joined the Ramakrishna Mission and became a sannyasi (monk).
 The youngest brother, Prakash Chandra, lived in Sarat Chandra's household with his family.
 The youngest sibling, sister Sushila Devi, was also married.

 In Rangoon, Sarat Chandra's neighbour downstairs was a Bengali "mistri" (a blue-collar worker) who had arranged his daughter's marriage to an alcoholic.
 The daughter Shanti Chakrabarty begged him to rescue her.
 Sarat Chandra married her in 1906.
-Two years later, he was devastated when his wife and one-year old son died from plague.
+One year later in 1907, he was devastated when his wife and one-year-old son died from plague in an epidemic.
+To make his mind away from the loss, he involved himself in studies of various subjects.